malqarn2/EGR314DataSheetTemplate/docs/03-Component-Selection/Component-Selection.md

 **Choice:** **Option 3: Custom GL5528 Photoresistor Circuit with Waterproof Housing**

 **Rationale:** The underwater rover application demands a waterproof sensor, which commercial light sensors do not provide without significant modification.
 The custom GL5528 solution allows us to create a fully submersible sensor (IP68 rating) specifically optimized for underwater light penetration, where blue-green wavelengths (450-550nm) dominate.
-While requiring more initial design effort, this approach provides better long-term reliability underwater, allows customization for our specific depth and water conditions, and maintains compliance with the 0805 SMD component requirement.
-The OPA344 buffer ensures a clean 0-3.3V output compatible with the microcontroller's ADC while providing high input impedance to prevent loading the photoresistor.
+While requiring more initial design effort, this approach provides better long-term reliability underwater, allows customization for our specific depth and water conditions.
 The total cost ($3.50) remains reasonable compared to commercial underwater sensors (typically $50+), and the design can be easily scaled for multiple rover units.

 ---